with-code-example/golang-with-code-example/content/english/blog/demystifying-goroutines-in-go.md

 Shared data issues in Go occur when multiple Goroutines access and manipulate shared data concurrently without proper synchronization.
 These issues can manifest in two primary forms:

 1. **Data Races**: Data races happen when two or more Goroutines simultaneously access shared data, leading to unpredictable results.
-Data races can result in data corruption or incorrect program behavior.
+Data races can result in data corruption or incorrect program behaviour.

 2. **Deadlocks**: Deadlocks occur when Goroutines become stuck, waiting for each other to release resources.
 This can lead to a program coming to a standstill.